Aim and remit of policy

 Choice of Pupils

 We look for strong academic qualifications or some clear indication of academic ability in applicants.
-Other important qualities include the ability to communicate clearly, both on paper and orally, confidence (without intellectual arrogance), friendliness, interest in detail and a desire (and ability) to work hard.
+Other important qualities include the ability to communicate clearly, both on paper and orally, confidence (without intellectual arrogance), teamwork, interest in detail and a desire (and ability) to work hard.

 We are also influenced by some evidence of an interest in tax, or at least general Chancery or Commercial law.
 For example, someone who is clearly interested in criminal or general common law will not usually be happy with the work in Chambers.
 Prior experience of studying and working in tax is not required.